Caring for Goats: 15 Things I Wish I Knew Before Getting Goats (updated)

 Please note that I am not a veterinarian, and my opinions come from personal experience.
-Please research diligently before making and major decisions for your goats!
+Please research diligently before making decisions for your goats!
 Always speak with a trusted vet when possible.
 Remember, there is a lot of information on the internet, and a lot of it is misleading.

 I get countless emails asking me about goat care.
 One of the most common questions is: what should I know as a beginner goat owner?
 When we first got Elderberry and Buckwheat, I had NO idea what I was doing: their sister, Rosemary, died from Coccidia, I had never heard the term “disbudding”, and hoof care, vaccinations, and feed were a mystery to me.
 I simply wanted to get some goats because I thought they were cute!